 These statistics show that an increased number of Americans are living more active and longer lives than ever before.
 They’re also looking for better housing options to meet their needs.

-This brings us to 55+ communities and independent living communities – both meet the needs of active older adults.
+This brings us to 55+ senior living communities and independent living communities – both meet the needs of active older adults.
 First, we’ll look at each of the housing options individually and then comparatively.

 Senior living has come a long way since the nursing homes of old.
-Today’s active older adult has options like 55+ communities and independent living communities.
+Today, if you’re over 55, living options are much broader than they were in the past.
+For example, today’s active older adult has options like 55+ communities and independent living communities.
 These two options are very similar but do have subtle differences.
 Let’s look at each of them a little more closely.

 There’s usually a mixture of housing types in a 55+ community.
 These residences can vary from single-family homes, cottage homes, townhomes, condos, apartments and sometimes even mobile homes.
 Homes in a 55+ community may be privately or corporately owned.
 A variety of purchase options may be available including purchase, lease or rent.
 The homes are usually situated on smaller lots, often with zero-lot lines.
 Residents are typically required to be 55 and older; however, a younger spouse or significant other is generally permitted to live in the home as long as one of the two meets the 55+ age requirement.
 Some 55+ communities are completely age-restricted to older adults who are 55+ — meaning adult children and grandchildren are not allowed to permanently live in the community.
 Other communities require only that a minimum number of residents fall into the 55+ age group, making it possible to have young families as neighbors.